-Luther Tippitt Memorial Scholarships.
-Established through the estate of Luther Tippitt, these scholarships provide \$1,500 annually to two incoming freshmen.
-Scholarship funds can be used for tuition, books, on-campus dormitory expenses, and oncampus cafeteria expenses.
+Luther Tippitt Memorial Scholarships\.
+Established through the estate of Luther Tippitt, these scholarships provide \$1,500 annually to two incoming freshman.
+Scholarship funds can be used for tuition, books, on-campus dormitory expenses, and on-campus cafeteria expenses.
 Recipients must be in the upper 25 percent of their graduating class, have good recommendations within and outside the school, have extensive involvement in extracurricular activities, and demonstrate leadership abilities.
 Students receiving other forms of financial aid are not eligible for these scholarships.
 Recipients will be required to work six hours per week per semester.
 Renewal criteria is a minimum cumulative GPA of 3.0 with 28 hours completed per year.
+Selection will be made by the General Scholarship Committee upon recommendation from the Director of Admissions.
 Application forms may be obtained from high school guidance counselors and sent to the Office of Admissions by February 15 for early decision consideration.
 April 1 is the deadline for late applications.
 For further information contact the Office of Admissions, APSU Box 4548, telephone (931) 221-7661, or toll free at 1-800-844-APSU (2778).

 Jennifer Lynn Vick Memorial Scholarship.
-The APSU Alumni Association administers this scholarship, established in 1982 in memory of Jennifer Lynn Vick, daughter of APSU alumni Bob and Jearldene (Bogard) Vick.
+This scholarship, established in 1982 in memory of Jennifer Lynn Vick, daughter of APSU alumni Bob and Jearldene (Bogard) Vick, is administered by the APSU Alumni Association.
 Funds for the scholarship are provided by contributions from friends and relatives of the Vick family.
 The recipient of this scholarship must be in need of financial assistance and maintain a minimum 2.5 cumulative GPA.
 Students must complete a minimum of 12 hours per semester with work assignments at the Pace Alumni Center at Emerald Hill.
-For further information, contact the Director of Alumni and Annual Giving, APSU Box 4676, telephone (931) 221-7979.
+For further information contact the Director of Alumni and Annual Giving, APSU Box 4676, telephone (931) 221-7979.

 Brigadier General Herbert M. Wassom Memorial Scholarship.
 This scholarship was established in 1988 in memory of BG Herbert Wassom, former assistant division commander for the 101st Airborne Division.
 First-time students at Austin Peay Center @ Fort Campbell, military personnel or family members are eligible for the scholarship.
-For more information contact the Austin Peay

-Center @ Fort Campbell Box 4455, telephone (931) 221-1400.
+For more information contact the Austin Peay Center @ Fort Campbell Box 4455, telephone (931) 221-1400.